Azure/Vision-AI-DevKit-Pages/docs/_docs/012-HOL_Dev_Using_ASA.md

 1. Make a note of the name of your Stream Analytics module because you'll need it in the next step, then select **Next** to continue.

 1. Replace the default value in **Routes** with the following code.
-Update all three instances of _{moduleName}_ with the name of your Azure Stream Analytics module.
+Before replacing change the configuration below to map to your environment by editing the {your_vision_ai_module} and {your_stream_analytics_job} with the name of your Vision AI module (default AIVisionDevKitGetStartedModule) and Azure Stream Analytics module.

     ```json
     {